 From Rennes, there are direct trains to Dinan.

-Dinan France Market Day:
+Dinan Market Day:

+Try to visit Dinan on its bustling market day.
 Thursday mornings see Place du Guesclin full of stalls selling delicious food, flowers, shoes, scarves, toys and other goods.
 It is lively and there is a wonderful sense of community.